From Club Welfare Officer, Ronnie Stevenson

 There is an array of supplements available for athletes to purchase that have no prohibited substances listed as ingredients.
 Despite this, there have been several cases whereby supplement products have been contaminated with prohibited substances as defined by the World Anti-Doping Code (the Code) Prohibited List.”

-British Athletics advice and the rules can be found at the following website.
+British Athletics advice and the rules on Agent X can be found at the following website.

 The UK Anti Doping organisation who organise doping control can be found at